SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 - •Correspondence with the partner regarding IP, data management, or governance

-- •For portfolio audits: complete list of all active international partnerships with partner name, country, date signed, and research area
+- •For portfolio audits: a complete list of active international partnerships with partner name, country, date signed, and research area

 Not every document will be available for every engagement.
 We work with what you have and note what gaps remain.
 The 30-minute consultation defines the scope together.